illyfrancis/scribble/docs/draft.md

 The integration with the **source** and the **destination** systems is assumed to be based on message queue solution.
 One of the main design concerns for system integration is to minimize tight coupling between systems and the message queue solution is proven to be a good candidate for this concern.
 In addition, the asynchronous nature of the message flows between the systems is well matched by the message queue solution.

-On the other hand, the **reference data** services require synchronous exchange for which RESTful web services approach is better suited than a message queue solution.
+On the other hand, the **reference data** services require synchronous data exchange for which RESTful web services approach is better suited than a message queue solution.

 The ` integration ` section below describes the integration approach for each external system in detail.

-## VUS Components
+## VUS Modules

-* Core process design detail???
-    * use of framework
+The VUS is broken up into five major modules and within each modules there are one or more components depending on its specific responsibility.

+At the lowest level, the ` Integration ` module takes care of the connectivity concerns between the external systems and VUS and it encapsulates much of the underlying messaging details from the rest of the modules.

+For each source systems there are corresponding ` Event Source Adapters ` that perform preliminary business process such as message validation, transformation, log of input data and routing the data to ` VUS Core `.

+` VUS Core ` implements the main business logic according to the BRD.
+It is within this module that the input data is consumed and the outbound data is created as necessary.
+The core module interacts with the ` Reference data service ` to enrich the outbound data when needed.

+The outbound data is then forwarded to ` Router and Event Sink ` that routes and transforms the outbound data to a specific message format for intended destination.
+For certain destination, e.g. Infomediary, there is no requirement for message transformation.
+Any outbound data are also captured for reporting and audit purpose within this module.

+The operational concerns such as alerts, monitoring and the reports are captured in ` Operational Concerns `.

 ### 1. Integration

-The integration components are largely concerned with the definition of message types, message format and the communication and connectivity between applications.
+The integration module is largely concerned with the definition of message types, message format and the communication and connectivity between the external systems identified in the previous section and VUS.
 As an example, the connectivity in terms of EIP solution, it relates to message endpoints on which a system can use to send or receive data/messages.

 The purpose of the integration components (largely the responsibility of the message endpoints) are to encapsulate the concerns regarding the message formats, messaging channels or any of the other details of communicating with other applications via messaging.